kubeshop/testkube-docs/docs/articles/data-driven-insights.md

 - **Data-Driven Decisions:** Make informed decisions about where to allocate efforts for improving test efficiency and reliability.
 - **Improved Test Efficiency:** Identify and address inefficiencies in your testing process, leading to faster development cycles and higher quality software releases.

-## Getting Started with Test Insights

-To start exploring the capabilities of Test Insights:

-- Update your Testkube installation to the latest version to ensure access to this new feature.
-- Navigate to the Test Insights dashboard within Testkube to begin analyzing your test execution data.

-## Give it a go!

-Go to [app.testkube.io](https://app.testkube.io/) and sign up to play around with our demo of Test Insights!
-You can also watch our webinar, "Improve your team's testing strategy with Test Insights," on [YouTube](https://www.youtube.com/watch?v=U0M_JykO0Rg).